 In the realm of corporate learning and workplaces, understanding the needs, behaviors, and motivations of employees is crucial for designing effective training programs and improving overall productivity.

-Contextual inquiry and behavioral observation are two powerful research methods that can provide valuable insights into the work environment and employee experiences.
+Contextual inquiry and behavioral observation are powerful research methods that can provide valuable insights into the work environment and employee experiences.

 Additionally, it will outline the steps required to conduct a contextual inquiry, along with a detailed example.